AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/readme.md

 - the base url for targeting your respective connector, referred as `<CONNECTOR_URL>` hereafter,
 - the base url for targeting the federated catalog, referred as `<CATALOG_URL>` hereafter,
-- a token for authenticating to your respective connector APIs
+- OAuth 2.0 credentials (Client ID, Client Secret, Auth URL, Access Token URL, and required scopes) for JWT token authentication to your respective connector APIs and the dataspace federated catalog

+## About This Guide

+This guide is intended for **dataset providers** , **dataset consumers** and **developers** who need to interact with the EonaX Connector APIs.
+By following this documentation, you will learn how to:

+- Generate JWT tokens using OAuth 2.0 with PKCE authentication in Postman
+- Create and manage datasets, policies, and contracts in the EonaX dataspace
+- Negotiate contracts and transfer data between participants
-- a token for authenticating to the dataspace federated catalog
+- Consume data from other participants in the dataspace

+The guide assumes basic familiarity with REST APIs and authentication concepts.
+All necessary credentials and configuration details will be provided by Amadeus.

-## JWT Token Generation with Postman (PKCE Authentication)
+## JWT Token Generation with Postman [(PKCE Authentication)](https://blog.postman.com/what-is-pkce/)

 Follow these steps to configure JWT token authentication in Postman: